Leonard Lehrman

 Leonard Jordan Lehrman is an American composer who was born in Kansas, on August 20, 1949, and grew up in Roslyn, New York.
 Since August 3, 1999, he has resided in Valley Stream, New York.
+Since 1995 he has served as a part-time Reference Librarian at Oyster Bay-East Norwich Public Library.

 His teachers included Lenore Anhalt, Elie Siegmeister, Olga Heifetz, the Guarneri Quartet, Elizabeth Korte, Earl Kim, Kyriena Siloti, Harry Levin, Nadia Boulanger, Jean-Jacques Painchaud, Leon Kirchner, David Del Tredici, James Yannatos, Karel Husa, William Austin, Robert Palmer, George Gibian, Tibor Kozma, Wolfgang Vacano, Donald Erb, and John Eaton.
 On July 31, 1978 he married Karen Shaw Campbell.
 They were divorced in November, 1986.
 On July 14, 2002 he married Helene Williams Spierman.
 They have collaborated on over 675 performances since March 1987, including 17 CDs and over 4000 videos on YouTube, with over 1,000,000 views to date.